NanoComp/meep/doc/docs/Python_User_Interface.md

 The main reason to use `Absorber` is if you have **a case in which PML fails:**

 -   No true PML exists for *periodic* media, and a scalar absorber is cheaper and generally just as good.
-See [Optics Express, vol. 16, pp. 11376-92 (2008)](http://www.opticsinfobase.org/abstract.cfm?URI=oe-16-15-11376).
+See [Optics Express, Vol. 16, pp. 11376-92 (2008)](http://www.opticsinfobase.org/abstract.cfm?URI=oe-16-15-11376).
 -   PML can lead to *divergent* fields for certain waveguides with "backward-wave" modes; this can easily happen in metals with surface plasmons, and a scalar absorber is your only choice.
-See [Physical Review E, vol. 79, 065601 (2009)](http://math.mit.edu/~stevenj/papers/LohOs09.pdf).
+See [Physical Review E, Vol. 79, 065601 (2009)](http://math.mit.edu/~stevenj/papers/LohOs09.pdf).
 -   PML can fail if you have a waveguide hitting the edge of your computational cell *at an angle*.
-See [J. Computational Physics, vol. 230, pp. 2369-77 (2011)](http://math.mit.edu/~stevenj/papers/OskooiJo11.pdf).
+See [J. Computational Physics, Vol. 230, pp. 2369-77 (2011)](http://math.mit.edu/~stevenj/papers/OskooiJo11.pdf).

 ### Source